- About the ACS

 Observers.
 Observers may be admitted to the Association on terms and conditions as may be determined by the Ministerial Council, in accordance with Article V of the Convention Establishing the Association of Caribbean States.
 The Observer Countries to the ACS are:

 Social Partners.
-The participation of Social Partners in the Association should contribute effectively to the accomplishment of the goals set forth in the Plan of Action adopted at the Summit of Heads of State and Government in Port of Spain, as well as those contained in the Work Programme of the Association, pertinent decisions of the Ministerial Council, and the activities outlined in the Work Programmes of the Special Committees.
+The participation of Social Partners in the Association should contribute effectively to the accomplishment of the goals set forth by the organisation, pertinent decisions of the Ministerial Council, and the activities outlined in the Work Programmes of the Special Committees.
 The Social Partners of the ACS are: